barraponto/composed_field/README.txt

 Once you enable this module you will have a new "Type of data to store" called Composed Field at the Field UI.

+You should also give permission to trusted roles for entering PHP code into the sub-field attributes that requires it so for functioning.